eddierangel/Computer-Science-One/Lecture 1.md

 ## Software Development Lifecycle

 Phase I:
-The initial steps that a programmer take are analysis, design, and the write code.
+The initial steps that a programmer takes are analysis, design, and then they have enough context to begin to write code.

 Phase II:
 Preprocess